As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 This traditional pedestal bird bath is made using glass-fiber reinforced concrete.
 It’s very sturdy and stable, weighing about 45 pounds.
 It comes in eight different colors and has lovely architectural detail that you can appreciate every time you look at it.

 The rough interior of this bird bath is good for traction.
-It has a shallow depth that is good for smaller birds, as well as a rim that is a good size for perching.
-You can add a heating accessory as well if you want to use it in the winter.
+It has a shallow depth that is good for smaller birds and a rim that is a good size for perching.
+You can also add a heating accessory if you want to use it in the winter.

-Even though it’s somewhat heavy, it’s easy to clean and has many useful features.
-This is definitely a good candidate for the title of best bird bath out there.
+Even though it’s somewhat heavy, it’s easy to clean and has many valuable features.
+This is a good candidate for the best bird bath out there.

-This item is available via multiple online retailers, including Amazon, where it has a rating of 4.3 out of a possible 5 stars.
+This item is available via multiple online retailers, including Amazon, with a rating of 4.3 out of 5 stars.

 2. Sun Pottery Ceramic Birdbath

 This is another pedestal bird bath that’s a great choice.
-You can choose any of five different colors for this item, so it’ll match any yard decor.
-It’s easy to clean as well, with a smooth glazed ceramic surface and a basin that separates from the pedestal.
+You can choose five colors for this item to match any yard decor.
+It’s easy to clean, with a smooth, glazed ceramic surface and a basin separating from the pedestal.